 The COVID-19 pandemic has presented a pertinent illustration of the need for QAPs and Microbix's capabilities to create, license/register, and manufacture such products.
 As Microbix concluded this emerging pathogen had potential to create a pandemic, it began the development of QAPs products directed at supporting the accuracy of emerging molecular (RT-PCR) tests for the virus.
-Discussions around the development of this product began in February and culminated in the announcement of an internally and externally validated prototype on March 30, Health Canada (MDEL) licensing of commercial products on April 21, U.S. FDA registration on May 7, and the European Union "CE Mark" on June 5.
+Discussions around the development of this product began in February, 2020 and culminated in the announcement of an internally and externally validated prototype on March 30, Health Canada (MDEL) licensing of commercial products on April 21, U.S. FDA registration on May 7, and the European Union "CE Mark" on June 5.
 Microbix announced the first shipment of QAPs as licensed medical devices to support accuracy of the testing programs of Canadian clinical labs on May 6, to European distributors on June 15, and to Microbix's U.S. distributor on June 30.
-Subsequent to the September 30 fiscal year-end, Microbix announced two further projects to support the fight against the pandemic - A project to produce viral transport media (VTM) in support of Ontario's RT-PCR testing for COVID-19 disease (October 13), and the creation of QAPs to support antigen-based testing for COVID-19 disease to human health and well-being.
+Subsequent to the September 30, 2020 fiscal year-end, Microbix has announced further projects to support the fight against the pandemic - A project to produce viral transport media (VTM) in support of Ontario's RT-PCR testing for COVID-19 disease (October 13), the creation of QAPs to support antigen-based testing for COVID-19 disease (October 20), and the creation of QAPs to support RT-PCR testing for three COVID-19 "variants of concern" (March 15, 2021).
+Throughout this very challenging pandemic, everyone at Microbix has been working hard to help conquer the new challenges to human health and well-being.

 Due to the positive prospects of each of the above lines of its business and products, Microbix continues to reinvest to better ensure that it can meet expected growth in demand.
 Such work includes upgrading its manufacturing technologies, quality systems, processes and training, capacity and allocation of resources, along with developing and launching new products.
 This has involved many steps to both de-bottleneck and de-risk our production processes, work that will be ongoing as Microbix continues to grow sales across our product lines.
-Starting in fiscal 2018, multiple upgrades to facilities have been completed and further investments will be made in infrastructure going forward, such as those announced on May 27 and October 13.
+Starting in fiscal 2018, multiple upgrades to facilities have been completed and further investments will be made in infrastructure going forward, such as those announced on May 27 and October 13, 2020.
 Additionally, Microbix will be investing in our people - with efforts to enhance training, career progression, and retention.

 Initial benefits of the manufacturing upgrades were seen in the sales of fiscal 2018 and 2019, which demonstrated an annual compound growth rate of 15%, over the two year period.
-In fiscal 2020, Microbix has been positioning for continuing sales growth, particularly of its QAPs product lines, alongside material improvement to its percentage gross margins, with margin gains being driven by the use of new production technologies and a growing proportion of higher margin products.
+In fiscal 2020 and 2021, Microbix has been positioning for continuing sales growth, particularly of its QAPs product lines, alongside material improvement to its percentage gross margins, with margin gains being driven by the use of new production technologies and a growing proportion of higher margin products.

 Fiscal 2020 proved to be challenging for many companies, including Microbix.
 The COVID-19 pandemic is disrupting normal antigen ordering patterns and has delayed the widespread uptake of Microbix' novel and innovative QAPs for high-risk Human Papilloma Virus (HPV) molecular testing.
 The development and registration of leading-edge QAPs to support COVID-19 test accuracy partially, but not fully, offset these disruptions and delays in fiscal 2020.
-The first quarter of 2021 however, has provided firm evidence of the interest in Microbix's QAPs from the global diagnostics and clinical laboratory industries, with Q1 fiscal 2021 sales of close to \$1.0 million with substantial growth from both the prior quarter (Q4 fiscal 2020) and prior year (Q1 fiscal 2020).
+The first half of 2021 however, has provided firm evidence of the interest in Microbix's QAPs from the global diagnostics and clinical laboratory industries, with H1 fiscal 2021 sales of close to \$2.5 million with substantial growth from both the prior quarter and prior year.
 Management sees this growth continuing.